Windows 11 ISO file direct download without Media Creation Tool

 5. Click the Confirm button.

-6. Click the Download button to save the Windows 11 ISO file on the device.
+6. Click the Download button to save the ISO file for version 23H2 to your computer.

 Windows 11 x64 ISO download

-After downloading the ISO file, you can use tools, such as Rufus to create a bootable media of Windows 11.
+After downloading the ISO file, you can use the Rufus to create a bootable media for Windows 11.

 About the author